madagiurgiu25/workshop-ngs-bioinfo2025/tutorials/tutorial_from_bam_to_vcf.md

 Repeat Steps 2 and 3 for the `HG00152_male_SRR769545`.

-## 4. Variant comparison and stats
+## 4. Variant Comparison and Statistics

 ### 4.1 Merge variants